PranK14/Socially-Social-Media/README.md

 Overview

 The Social Media App is a web-based application designed to provide users with a platform to connect, share, and engage with others through various social media features.
-This README file serves as a guide to help developers understand the project structure, setup instructions, and other essential information.
+This README file serves as a guide to help developers understand the project structure and other essential information.
 Features

 The Social Media App includes the following features: